Black Sheep of the Family? Here’s Why It Can Really Hurt

 Sometimes, families even unfairly blame them for things they haven't done.
 The term originally referred to sheep with black wool, which stood out in a herd of white sheep and were seen as less valuable to farmers.
 If you or someone you know feels like the black sheep, remember, you're not alone.

-What are The Major Signs That Point Towards Being the Black Sheep of the Family?
+What Are The Major Signs That Point Towards Being the Black Sheep of the Family?

 Mentioned below are some of the major predictive signs that highlight the traits of a "black sheep" in your family: